Through the wire, to the limit, to the wall: the 5 best ethernet cables

-All network connections operate wirelessly, or through cables.
-While Wi-Fi helps to minimize the chord clutter around our home and office, cable connections are usually faster and less prone to lag times.
+All network connections operate either wirelessly, or through cables.
+While high-speed Wi-Fi helps to minimize the chord clutter around our home and office, cable connections are usually faster and less prone to lag.
 If you’re still using a Cat 5 cable, or simply want to upgrade your old Ethernet cables, there are many enhanced options to choose from.
 Here are five of the best Ethernet cables on the market.

-More: Don’t know the difference between Cat 5 and 6?
-Here’s how to choose the right Ethernet cable
+Before you go choosing which Ethernet cables to buy, make sure you know the difference between what options you have out there.
+Once you get caught up, here are the five best Ethernets you can buy right now.

 Mediabridge Ethernet Patch Cable — Cat 5e